NektariosKalampalikis/Enumerate-Fixed-Polyominoes/README.md

 # Enumerate-Polyominoes
-Implementations of known algorithms to count polyominoes
+This is a repository that contains implementations of known algorithms to count fixed polyominoes on python.
+An effort was made to mainly use python built-in modules.

 # How to use
 python